jasim003/terraform_eks_setup/README.md

 * Kubernetes
 * Helm

-# Terraform Modules used in the coode
+# Terraform Modules used in the code
 * VPC
 * EKS
 * IAM